||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture|

 In 1948, Henry Kamphoefner, then head of Oklahoma's architecture program, was appointed first dean of the School of Design at North Carolina State University.
 Matsumoto, along with several other faculty and students, left Oklahoma with Kamphoefner to start what became an epicenter for Modernist architecture in the US.

 1947 - The James Ingraham Clark Residence, 2400 West 86th Terrace, Leawood KS.
-Designed by one of Matsumoto's partners, James Clark, as his own home.
+Designed with one of Matsumoto's partners, James Clark.
 The house won a Honorable Mention Award from Progressive Architecture in 1949.
 Built by Don Drummond.

-1949 - Designed with Milton Small, the J. Gregory Poole Lake House I on Carolina Lake off of Poole Road, Raleigh.
+1949 - the J. Gregory Poole Lake HouTe I on Carolina Lake off of Poole Road, Raleigh.
+Designed with Milton Small.
 This was part of a larger Poole family farm which is now Oakwood Historical Park.
 The house in that park is their former main residence.
 When they relocated to Cowper Drive in the Hayes Barton neighborhood, this farm remained a family property.
 Gregory Poole Jr. and his father used their company earthmoving equipment to build the lake.
 The father commissioned Matsumoto and Small to design a one-bedroom, 1500 square foot house with lots of glass, sliding doors, and a flat roof.
 Gregory Jr. went to Plymouth NC and retrieved heart pine timbers from a bridge that had been demolished along with quarried Wake County stone.